 Skip to main content

 The Phantom MCP server (@phantom/mcp-server) enables AI assistants like Claude to interact with Phantom embedded wallets through natural language.
-AI agents can view wallet addresses, sign transactions, transfer tokens, swap tokens, trade perpetual futures on Hyperliquid, and rebalance portfolios across Solana, Ethereum, Bitcoin, and Sui.
+AI agents can view wallet addresses, sign transactions, transfer tokens, swap tokens, rebalance portfolios, and trade perps across Solana, Ethereum, Bitcoin, and Sui.

-This MCP server is currently in preview and may change at any time without notice.
-Always use a separate Phantom account specifically for testing with AI agents.
+Always use a separate Phantom account for testing with AI agents.
 Phantom makes no guarantees around anything your agent may do using this MCP server.
+Transactions are irreversible.
 Never use accounts containing significant assets.

 Looking for the MCP server that gives your AI coding assistant access to Phantom developer documentation?
 See the Phantom Connect SDK MCP server documentation.